 WHEN SHOULD YOU BRING YOUR DOG TO THE VET

-There are a few types of wounds and injuries that should always be treated by a veterinarian:
+When it comes to treating dog wounds and injuries, there are a few types that should always be treated by a veterinarian:

 - Animal bites – Oftentimes, the animal’s teeth will inject bacteria deep under your pet’s skin.
 You won’t necessarily be able to clean a bite wound, whether it be a dog bite or other animal bite, properly at home.

-- Punctures with an unknown source – Injuries with unknown sources should be treated as a worst-case scenario, just to be on the safe side.
+- Punctures with an unknown source – A puncture wound from an unknown source should be treated as a worst-case scenario, just to be on the safe side.
 For example, the seemingly minor wound could have been sustained from a rusted nail.

-- Cuts more than an inch long or with jagged edges – These are signs of serious injuries and should not be treated at home.
+- Cuts more than an inch long or with jagged edges – Larger wounds such as these are typically more serious injuries and should not be treated at home.

 - Wounds sustained to the chest or abdomen – Seemingly minor injuries to the abdomen or chest are often much more serious.
 There could be internal bleeding or other damage beneath the surface level scrape or cut that can’t be seen.
 A veterinarian has the tools to assess this.

-Should the wound be minor and unconcerning, you should be able to handle it on your own with this helpful guide.
+f your dog has a small wound that’s unconcerning, you should be able to handle it on your own with this helpful dog wound care guide.